 Azim Saju, Co-Counsel

 One of the factors for determining the amount of a reasonable fee, as listed Fla.
-Bar Rule 4-1.5(b), is “the results obtained”.
-In this case, the judgment entered of $554,048.00 is an exceptional result given the nature of this case.
+Bar Rule 4-1.5(b), is “the results obtained” in this case, the judgment entered of $554,048.00 is an exceptional result given the nature of this case.
 As such, the hourly rate applicable to the undersigned law firm should be upwardly adjusted.

-provides “When determining the reasonableness of the amount of an award of attorneys’ fees pursuant to this section, the court shall consider, along with all other relevant criteria, the following factors”). .
+provides “When determining the reasonableness of the amount of an award of attorneys’ fees under this section, the court shall consider, along with all other relevant criteria, the following factors”).
 (See also Sarkis v.
 Allstate Insurance Company, 863 So.2d 210 (Fla.
 2003), footnote 14 (“In determining fee awards pursuant to rule 1.442, trial courts should make specific findings with respect to the factors provided in Rule 1.442(h)(2)).
 As such, the Court should also consider those factors in making its decision.

-One of the factors listed in Rule 1.442(h)(2), “The then-apparent merit or lack of merit in the claim”, is particularly important in this case.
-Specifically, on or about June 9, 2004, Plaintiff served its Proposal for Settlement upon the Defendant in which Plaintiff requested only $200,000.00 to settle the instant case in accord with Fla.
+One of the factors listed in Rule 1.442(h)(2), “The then-apparent merit or lack of merit in the claim,” is particularly significant in this case.
+Mainly, on or about June 9, 2004, Plaintiff served its Proposal for Settlement upon the Defendant in which Plaintiff requested only $200,000.00 to settle the instant case in accord with Fla.
 Stat.
 Sec.
 768.79 and Fla.
 R. Civ.
 Pro.
 1.442.
 This provided the Defendant (and its insurance company) approximately 6 months to fully investigate Plaintiff’s claims from the time this suit was filed.
 In addition, this automobile accident occurred in the year 2001.
-As such, by that time, the Defendant should have realized that Plaintiff’s claims had substantial merit.
+As such, by that time, the Defendant should have realized that the Plaintiff’s claims had substantial merit.
 Additionally, on about February 13, 2004, Plaintiff served his Motion for Partial Summary Judgment.
-On or about April 21, 2004, by agreed Order, this Court entered and Order Granting Plaintiff’s Motion for Summary Judgment.
+On or about April 21, 2004, by agreed Order, this Court entered an Order Granting Plaintiff’s Motion for Summary Judgment.
 As such, approximately 2 months prior to the service of Plaintiff’s Proposal for Settlement, Defendant admitted that it had no evidence disputing liability.
-Further, via correspondence dated May 7, 2004, the undersigned prepared and sent a three and a half page single spaced demand letter to counsel for the Defendant fully explaining Plaintiff’s claims and damages.
-The demand letter even attached numerous case references (from the publication Florida Jury Verdict Review & Analysis) wherein damages similar to those requested were awarded.
-As such, Defendant was fully aware of the extensive damages suffered by Plaintiff and that a potentially large jury verdict would result.
-Finally, on April 1, 2004 (over 2 months prior to the service of Plaintiff’s proposal for settlement on June 9, 2004) Defendant took Plaintiff’s deposition and also his wife’s (Nancy Ash) deposition.
+Further, via correspondence dated May 7, 2004, the undersigned prepared and sent a three and a half page single-spaced demand letter to counsel for the Defendant fully explaining the Plaintiff’s claims and damages.
+The demand letter even attached numerous case references (from the publication Florida Jury Verdict Review & Analysis) wherein injuries similar to those requested were awarded.
+As such, the Defendant was fully aware of the extensive damages suffered by Plaintiff and that a potentially large jury verdict would result.
+Finally, on April 1, 2004 (over 2 months before the service of Plaintiff’s proposal for settlement on June 9, 2004) Defendant took Plaintiff’s deposition and also his wife’s (Nancy Ash) deposition.
 Further, on March 3, 2004, Plaintiff served his answers to Defendant’s numerous interrogatories.
 In those interrogatory answers, Plaintiff averred that his damages far exceeded the judgment entered in this case.
 Therefore, by June 9, 2004, Defendant was well aware of the significant damages suffered by the Plaintiff and the substantial merit of Plaintiff’s claims.